-In total, 42 measures were indicated in the 1st DRBM Plan to be implemented by 2015, whereas 37 were finally agreed at the national level.
-26 of the measures are completed and 3 are in the construction phase.
-Planning is ongoing for 8 measures and for none of the measures the implementation phase was not yet started (see Table 37).
+In total, 42 measures were indicated in the 1st DRBM Plan to be implemented by 2015.
+For approximately 5% of the agreed measures the implementation was completed.
+5% of the measures were in the construction phase and the majority of measures was with 74% in the planning phase.
+For 16% of the measures the implementation phase was not started (see Table 33).